 Wanna save these tips for your Bulgaria trip?
 Pin it.

 Sunset Location Plovdiv #1: Ancient Fortress

-Who needs beaches anyway when you can simply see the best sunsets over Plovdiv from an ancient ruin?
+Who needs beaches anyway (even the Pink Lakes in Burgas) when you can simply see the best sunsets over Plovdiv from an ancient ruin?
 I had come to Plovdiv on unison recommendations.
 While Veliko Tanorvo is generally labelled the most beautiful city in Bulgaria, Sofia and Plovdiv have to take turns being seen as digital nomad havens.
 After all, Bulgaria is the most affordable country in the EU and the wifi is spectacular.
 But all this pales when seeing the sun set at the end of the day, after having worked hard and climbed hills.
 And when it comes to hills and sunsets, Plovdiv is number one!